Spanish (SPAN)

 Prerequisite: Grade of C or better in SPAN 1411,SPAN 1412, SPAN 2311, SPAN 2312 and SPAN 3367 or equivalent.

 SPAN 4370.
-Seminar in Selected Topics Literacy, Language, and Civilization.
+Seminar in Selected Topics in Spanish.
 3 Hours.

-Students conduct an in-depth study of a selected topic.
-The topic to be explored will change from year to year.
-This course may be repeated for credit as the content varies.
+Students conduct an in-depth study of selected topics in Spanish language and Spanish-speaking cultures.
+Topics vary and may include literature, linguistics, culture, or other areas of specialization.
+The course may be repeated for credit as content varies.
 Instruction is in Spanish.

 SPAN 4371.
 Spanish for Criminal Justice.
 3 Hours.